secretgraph/secretgraph/README.md

 # TODO

+-   update Documentation and actions
+    -   allowedActions seems to be missińg implementation/cleaning
 -   HashEntry: multiple action types for a hash cause multiple seperate actions, display it nicer
 -   ClusterEditor: show somehow the id of a named cluster
 -   complete share